 Any rapid increase in at-home agent capacity requires a concerted effort across technology, security and human resource teams.
 Computers need to be set up and shipped to homes, and networking, security and agent management systems have to be established.
 In areas with less reliable public infrastructure, additional equipment is potentially required, such as mobile hotspots and uninterruptible power supplies.

 Increasing the ability for customers to self-serve is also part of the solution.
 Calls that are fully or partially automated in an IVR reduce the load on human agents.
 While traditional IVR systems may require weeks to update, some modern systems allow new functions to be deployed in just hours or days.
 Companies with newer systems were able to quickly insert call flows to automate new call types, such as questions about COVID-related cancellations, deferrals or refunds.

 Deflecting calls to digital channels is another important strategy.
-Digital conversations can be conducted in live chat, which occur in a single session with short agent response times, or in messaging (through services such as Apple Business Chat, Google Business Messages, Facebook Messenger, WhatsApp, etc.), which can be paused and resumed over hours or days depending on the availability of the customer or the agent.
+Digital conversations can be conducted in live chat, which occur in a single session with short agent response times, or in messaging (through services such as Apple Messages for Business, Google Business Messages, Facebook Messenger, WhatsApp, etc.), which can be paused and resumed over hours or days depending on the availability of the customer or the agent.
 Both live chat and messaging can support customers through a blend of bot automation and human assistance.